GeekyEggo/DestinyTailor/README.md

 2. Install all the dependencies using `npm i`
 3. Create a local `.env` file in the root, adding your API (format `API_KEY={key}`)
 4. Start the site locally with `npm start`; default address [http://localhost:3000/](http://localhost:3000/)
+5. Optionally, you can update the `definitions.js` file, by using `node manifest`

 ## About the project